|

 When two atomic orbitals combine to form a hybrid orbital in a molecule, the energy of the orbitals of individual atoms is redistributed to give orbitals of equivalent energy.
 This is known as hybridization.

-Hybridization is the process of combining pure atomic orbitals on an atom of approximately equal energy to form a new set of orbitals with the same number as the mixing orbitals, the same energy, and the same shape.
+Hybridization is the process of combining atomic orbitals of comparable energy to form new orbitals with equivalent energy.

 Hybridization: Definition, Types, Rules, Examples - Read Chemistry